Deeplearning4j With GPUs

-In order to train a neural network on GPUs, you need to make a single change your POM.xml file.
+In order to train a neural network on GPUs, you need to make a single change to the POM.xml file in your root directory.
 In the Quickstart, you’ll find a POM file configured to run on CPUs by default.
 It looks like this:

 <name>DeepLearning4j Examples Parent</name> <description>Examples of training different data sets</description> <properties> <nd4j.backend>nd4j-native-platform</nd4j.backend>

 Just change the last line above to this:

 ND4J is the numerical computing engine that powers Deeplearning4j.
 It has what we call “backends”, or different types of hardware that it works on.
 In the Deeplearning4j Gitter channel, you’ll here people talk about backends, and they’re just referring to the packages that point to one chip or another.
 The backends are where we’ve done the work of optimizing on the hardware.

 If you have several GPUs, but your system is forcing you to use just one, there’s a solution.
 Just add